berts-workshop/berts-workshop.github.io/_pages/call_for_papers.md

 ## Scope and Topics

 In line with the motivation of this workshop, we will solicit contributions related but not limited to the following broad topics:
-1) ; 2) Scaling Lawsand Efficiency in Time Series Models; 3) Evaluating Transferability and Adaptability of Foundation Models, 4)Leveraging Foundation Models of Other Modalities for Time Series, 5) , and 6)

 1. **Benchmarking Foundation Models in Time Series**.
     - Proposals for new benchmarks and datasets with a significant performance gap compared to simpler models.